How to Become a Hospital Interpreter

 Most medical interpreters work full time during regular business hours.
 Staff interpreters may be on-call some evenings and weekends.
 Self-employed interpreters work highly variable hours and can be called in at any time.

-In addition to oral interpretation, hospital interpreters perform some office work, including record keeping and translation of written documents.
+In addition to oral interpretation, hospital interpreters perform some paper work, including translation of written documents and documentation.
 They also follow up with patients to see if they have questions or need additional assistance.